Typhoon Rai: Philippines

 Rai caused severe and widespread damage throughout the Southern Philippines, killing at least 409.
-As of February 7, 2022, the NDRRMC has reported ₱29.3 billion (US$571 million) of infrastructure damages, along with ₱22.3 billion (US$435 million) of agricultural damage and ₱63 million (US$1.2 million) worth of damages to houses, with a combined total of ₱51.8 billion (US$1.02 billion).
+The NDRRMC confirmed the damage in infrastructure to be ₱29.8 billion (US$596 million), along with ₱17.7 billion (US$354 million) of agricultural damage and ₱62.7 million (US$1.25 million) worth of damages to houses, with a combined total of ₱47.6 billion (US$951 million).

 Over 100,000 people were moved to higher ground as flooding occurred.
 Strong winds and heavy rainfall also impacted Guiuan, Eastern Samar, with rough waves bashing the shores of the province, according to a news correspondent of 24 Oras.
 The same situation was also felt across the entirety of Western Visayas.
 As Rai impacted Liloan in Southern Leyte, an area there was described as "cut-off", indicating that there was no electricity or means of communications in the place.
 A GMA News reporter recalling his experience inside the storm reported that the building where his team was sustained considerable damage, comparing it to Typhoon Haiyan in terms of ferocity.
 Their vehicles also received damage from the storm.
 After the storm passed over the area, the whole municipality was reported to be isolated.
 Many provinces in Mindanao also were severely affected by the typhoon.
 In Cagayan de Oro, despite rushing water, rescue teams continued to save many people in their houses from the floods.
 A house was heavily destroyed by Odette's strong winds in Agusan del Norte while a barge of unknown origins was left stranded by the storm's waves on a shore, still in the province.
 Storm surge also impacted the coast boulevards of Surigao del Norte while Iligan's Mandulog River overflowed.
 The incident was a horror to many residents there, due to the same effect Tropical Storm Washi in 2011 brought.
 Further south, it also caused rough waves over Cateel.
 The Cagayan de Oro River also overflowed, causing several homes to be near-completely inundated.
 The first fatality from the storm was reported at Iloilo, where a woman was crushed to death in her house by a bamboo tree.